Srvshkdm/railway-api/README.md

 - Make sure MySQL service is running
 - Check if database credentials in `.env` are correct
 - Ensure all required ports are free (default: 5000)
+- Dont mess up with the same Names